Erendile/Scrolling_Text/README.md

 # Text Effects
-i made scrolling text with using the "system("cls")" function, in C.
+i made text effects with using the "system("cls")" function, in C.